 The 6 Ad Extensions Every Business Should Use

-In every AdWords campaign you’ll see a tab called “Ad Extensions” which is where you need to go to create your extensions.
+In every Google Ads campaign, you’ll see a tab called “Ad Extensions” which is where you need to go to create your extensions.
 From there you can click on the button that starts with “View:” to view all of the available extensions.

 The 6 I recommend nearly every business create are: